knhcr/sd-webui-prompt-cards-manager/README.md

 ### Mini Gallery
   - At the right side of prompt textarea, you can always see a small gallery which shows the image generation result.
-  - The resolution sliders and CNet checkbox is syncronized with those of Generation tab.
+  - All of the values are syncronized with those of Generation tab.
   - If you don't need this gallery, uncheck `Settings` > `Show Mini Gallery` option.

 ![MiniGellery](./docs/images/mini%20gallery.png)